Are you angry with God when you pray? That can be a good thing.

 Call to action.

-In this challenging season of social distancing and economic hardship, it is easy to feel angry with God.
-I believe that God hears an honest prayer, even those offered in anger.
+It is easy to feel angry with God in this challenging season of social distancing and economic hardship.
+Yet, I believe that God hears and honest prayer, even those offered in anger.